MoFEM/mofem-cephas/mofem/doc/markdown/InstalltionWithDocker.markdown

 need to run costly virtual machines.
 It’s through the use of containers that MoFEM is compiled and run.

-In Mac OS X a lightweight Linux distribution is virtualized to run the Docker containers in.
+In macOS a lightweight Linux distribution is virtualized to run the Docker containers in.
 Entire installation procedure is also presented on [Youtube](https://www.youtube.com/watch?v=6opfKER7JHA) video.